TheLindaProjectInc/mkdocs-material/docs/dgp2/migration.md

 We should be able to use the minimum gas limit 250000 and gas price 0.00005.

-The governor needs to sign the transaction, so replace `<GOVERNOR ADDRESS>` with your governor's address.
+The governor needs to sign the transaction, so replace `<GOVERNOR ADDRESS>` with our governor's address.

 We will use true for both broadcast and return change to sender.